LightSys/midwife-emr-ansible/build_odroid/README.md

 - adjust /etc/network/interfaces.d/eth0 and wlan0
 - install/configure AP mode on wlan0
 - configure iptables that are used with wlan0 in AP mode (they are not installing yet)
+- configure and harden SSH (NO CHANGE)
+- determine if we still need bower (what version of software is Pami getting?)
+- No more Redis, right?
+- install Midwife-EMR
+- midwife-emr service

 ## Requirements: